MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 To reduce API calls, the inventory flows do not update all objects with every sync flow.
 The flows only update objects which have been modified since the object was last inventoried.

-If you want to force the inventory fo an app or flow, for example to make sure all the information is up to date, you can use the **Inventory Me** flag:
+If you want to force the inventory for an app or flow, for example to make sure all the information is up to date, you can use the **Inventory Me** flag:

-1. Go to [Power Apps](https://make.powerapps.com), and then select your CoE environment
+1. Go to [Power Apps](https://make.powerapps.com), and then select your CoE environment.
 1. Open the **Power Platform Admin View** app.
 1. Select **Apps** or **Flows**.
-1. Select a single app or flow from the view.
+1. Select the app or flow you want to inventory from the view.
 1. Select **Settings**.
 1. Change the **Inventory Me** flag to Yes.